Victory of the Daleks

 With the New Paradigm now established on screen, it was these Daleks that would appear in the show rather than the bronze ‘Time War’ Daleks.
 After the Series Five finale, the main TV prop numbers were down to three and therefore necessary to construct new props.
 The task was handed to Millennium FX rather than the in-house team in Cardiff.
 The chance was taken to make the props lighter than the TV versions to aid the operators who had to make a number of choreographed manoeuvres onstage.
 Charlie Bluett and Harvey Smith of Millennium FX created five near exact copies of the original five NPDs from the original moulds.
 There were only two small differences that gave away the fact that these props did not originate from the original construction team – the fleshy part of the eye differed slightly in its appearance and a small ‘curtain’ of black material was added to the underside of the fender to help hide the operators feet on stage.

-One more Dalek was also constructed for the show – the special ‘flying’ version of the Supreme Dalek was needed for the finale.
-TwinsFX were hired to to invent of number of the onstage effects for the show, including the flying Dalek.
+One more Dalek was also constructed for the show – the special ‘flying’ version of the Supreme Dalek that was needed for the finale.
+TwinsFX were hired to invent of number of the onstage effects for the show, including the flying Dalek.
 As the method of flying the Dalek needed its own special mechanism they made the Dalek themselves.
 They were also allowed access to the original BBC moulds to create the main casing.
 They then constructed copies of the eye, arm and gun in-house to fit to the prop7.

 The tour ran in October and November 2010 in nine cities and was deemed a huge success.
 There was extensive promotion of the show and the TwinsFX Dalek made a number of local TV and media appearances.
 One of the bigger promotional items was on ITVs breakfast show Daybreak in late October.
 ‘Voice of the Daleks’ Nick Briggs was interviewed on the show alongside, an Ood, a Cyberman and the TV hero Supreme Dalek.
 The TV hero yellow Eternal Dalek made an appearance at the Première in London.